 Her mother sat smiling beside her on the chequered rug, her pale face glowing as she sipped lemonade before a plate of soft white sandwiches.
 Georgia couldn’t grasp the meaning behind her mother’s softly spoken words, but she gleaned from the gentle look on her face that they were spoken lovingly.

-Then Georgia remembered her mother was playing a chasing game with her and turned.
+Then she remembered her mother was playing a chasing game with her and turned.

 Expecting her mother to peek out from behind one of the tree trunks, she looked around.
-There was no sound but for the ducks searching for more crumbs in the grass.
+There was no sound except the ducks searching for more crumbs in the grass.

 Suddenly, it was as though a veil had been thrown over the world.
 Beyond the canopy of leaves above her, Georgia heard a dim rumbling sound.
-Then the rain.
+Then a droplet fell on her forehead.
+Then another.

 Her small hands shook.
 A storm was something she could never weather.
 Welling up with tears, her blue eyes darted from one tree to another, searching.